Monday, 25 July 2016

 (Mine was the straighter stick)

-There the steaming volcano cone lies with the lake surrounding it in tranquility.
+There the steaming volcano cone laid, with the lake surrounding it in tranquility.
 At the top of the massive structure, nestling as the backdrop of the volcano and lake is Rinjani's peak.
 The picturesque landscape just stood there, oblivious to the foreign visitors ooh-ahhing over it.
 I realised how small and insignificant we humans are - though we are such ego-boosting species - compared to the nature phenomenon.
 We can never beat nature.
 I was humbled, thoroughly.

 All these sparks of inspiration struck while a gentle discussion was going on about where to set up camp.
 There ahead lies a taller hill, which promised a much more spectacular view of the lake.
 My heart sank.
-You mean I had to CLIMB UP on the STEEP AND SLIPPERY SLOPE AGAIN?!?
+You mean I still have to CLIMB UP on the STEEP AND SLIPPERY SLOPE AGAIN?!?

 I told the Hub to pull me up, which he did and I did, land on the campsite for the day and night.